kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 categories: misc
 ---

 This is a quick guide that walks through the process of setting up VS Code for STM32 development.
-I wrote this because I wanted to make VS Code sort of my 'everything' editor to do all my coding rather than having to use STM32CubeIDE.
+I wrote this because I wanted to make VS Code sort of my 'everything' editor to do all my coding (both embedded and non-embedded).

 # The Software
 Before we begin, it's important to get to know our tools.